Andre Dickens: Affordable housing

-In relation to Atlanta's housing policy, critics have raised concerns about the initial plans for the Civic Center, citing them as "far too little deeply affordable housing."
-This refers to homes priced for households earning less than half of the area median income.
-Furthermore, housing advocates have expressed the need for additional anti-discrimination safeguards in the new resolution, particularly regarding renters using Section 8 vouchers, to prevent landlords from refusing to rent to them.
-In response to these issues, Mayor Dickens faced criticism for advocating a change in the law that would require the Georgia Legislature to revise statewide laws.
+Regarding Atlanta's housing policy, critics have raised concerns about the initial plans for the Civic Center, calling them "far too little deeply affordable housing."
+This refers to homes priced for households earning less than half of the area's median income.
+Housing advocates have expressed the need for additional anti-discrimination safeguards in the new resolution, particularly regarding renters using Section 8 vouchers, to prevent landlords from refusing to rent to them.
+In response to these issues, Dickens faced criticism for advocating a change in the law that would require the Georgia Legislature to revise statewide laws.
 These laws currently prohibit local governments from enacting fair housing laws that are more expansive than the state's regulations.

-In February 2023, Mayor Dickens struck a deal between the city's housing authority and developer Integral Group, calling for the housing authority to sell 81 acres to develop affordable housing units.

-In May 2022, Mayor Dickens faced criticism from housing advocates when his initial budget proposal omitted a contribution to the "Building the Beloved Community Affordable Housing Trust Fund."
+In May 2022, Dickens faced criticism from housing advocates when his initial budget proposal omitted a contribution to the Building the Beloved Community Affordable Housing Trust Fund.
 Responding to the backlash, he later announced a $7 million addition to the proposed budget, increasing the total affordable housing investment from $58.7 million to about $65 million.